 An introductory survey course that offers students continued development of Italian grammar and conversation through literature, film and other cultural products such as music, visual arts and print media.
 Emphasis on oral and written work.
 Taught in Italian.
 Prerequisite, Italian 140 or consent of instructor.
 Taught in Italian.
 Maximum enrollment, 20.
 Sisler.

 Introduction to Italian Literature and Culture II.

 Continuation of Italian 200.
 Further development of Italian grammar and conversation through literature, film, and other cultural products such as music, visual arts, and print media.
 Emphasis on oral and written work.
 Taught in Italian.
 Prerequisite, Italian 200 or consent of instructor.
 Maximum enrollment, 20.
 Demos.

 Sins and Sinners in Dante’s Inferno.

 Why is it that Dante considers fraud to be the most serious type of sin, placing it in the lowest circles of the Inferno?
 Why are the sins of usury, sodomy and blasphemy linked in Dante’s hierarchy of Hell?
 This course will provide answers to these questions and an understanding of Dante’s world through a critical reading of the Inferno.
 (Writing-intensive.)
 No knowledge of Italian required.
-(Same as Literature and Creative Writing 233.)
+(Same as Literature 233.)
 Maximum enrollment, 20.
 Sisler.